ralna/GALAHAD/doc/Python/glrt.rst

             * **-1**

               An allocation error occurred.
-A message indicating the offending array is written on unit control['error'], and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.
+A message indicating the offending array is written on unit options['error'], and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.